GiantStaps/gastro/README.md

 # Microsimulation: ESD vs. Surgery Procedure and Recovery

-This project uses **R version 4.4.2** and is based on the microsimulation methods from [DARTH-git's Microsimulation Tutorial](https://github.com/DARTH-git/Microsimulation-tutorial).
+This project uses **R version 4.5** but should be compatible with earlier R versions.
+The simulation is based on microsimulation methods from [DARTH-git's Microsimulation Tutorial](https://github.com/DARTH-git/Microsimulation-tutorial).

 ## Objective